 By the end of March 2020, 32 out of 50 U.S. states were in lockdown — and on Sunday, March 29, there were more swipes on Tinder than on any other day in the app’s history.
+Fast forward eight months and the world is a very different place as we all adjust to the “new normal,” with no signs of social distancing going anywhere soon.
 There’s no doubt the coronavirus pandemic is changing the playbook for dating in person, with online dating seeing a surge in popularity as stay-at-home advice and social distancing influence the way we meet and mingle with potential partners.
 So, if you’re single right now, how do you get your dating fix?

 If you’re single and not already on Tinder, there’s no time like the present.
 Undoubtedly the most popular dating app out there, Tinder actually isn’t offering many new features right now for dating during a pandemic — although back in April, it did grant all users free access to Tinder Passport, which lets you search for members anywhere in the world for free.
 But that doesn’t mean it isn’t worth checking out.
 Tinder claims that the average chat now lasts between 10% and 20% longer compared to February, with users getting involved in conversation topics related to well-being, mental health, and the coronavirus.
 So, if you fancy getting more in-depth after making a match, there’s no time like the present to sign up.

 You no longer need a Facebook account to sign up with Tinder, although you do need to be 18 or older.
 Once you’re in, you set up a profile with up to six images and a 500-character bio.
 This short-and-sweet approach to profiles means it’s easy to quickly get up and running.
 You can tweak the discovery settings to adjust who can see your profile, from age range to distance and proximity.